 Support to EUSBSR PACs & HACs

 Policy Area Coordinators (PACs) and Horizontal Action Coordinators (HACs) of the EUSBSR are institutions assigned by the Member States located in the macro region.
 Their task is to coordinate and enforce the implementation of the Strategy and the Strategy’s Action Plan, respectively.
 Their roles and aims within their thematic area are defined in the Action Plan of the EUSBSR.
-The Programme provides support to PACs and HACs in carrying out tasks related to their role as a coordinator/leader, e.g. to organise coordination meetings, to involve different stakeholders in policy discussion, to provide training sessions, or to carry out surveys.
+The Programme provides support to PACs and HACs in carrying out tasks related to their role as a coordinator/leader, e.g. to organise coordination meetings, involve different stakeholders in policy discussion, provide training sessions, or to carry out surveys.